amygao1997/Presidential_Election/README.md

 Running the script
 ==================

+1. Go to the directory where SQL script lives.

-1. Log into psql as user postgres via terminal.
+2. Log into psql as user postgres via terminal.

 ``` bash
 psql -U postgres